 of God.
 Whatever the nature of the mind associated with the presence of God, it is not arbitrarily cruel and we should not fear God in vain, nor should we ever be weary of God, nor think him dull, or boring in any way.
 When we think of God as

-to be completed within the worlds of the major religious faiths.
+to be completed within the worlds of the major religious faiths, and in particular within Christianity, Judaism and Islam.
 Why not contribute to setting aright the relationships between the disparate bands of the traditions?
-The differences between, for example, the protestant and Catholic faiths are
+The differences between, for example, the Protestant and Catholic faiths are

 historically of great importance and yet we warn you, that from simple differences can come the most terrible conflicts and suffering.
 There are wonders and treasures held by many faiths and the history of conflict has caused real harm to the